Patron – Her Royal Highness The Countess of Wessex

 Terry joined DI in 1996.

-Bob held previous Director roles within the Department of Health leading policy on commissioning, developing the NHS Standard Contract, competition policy, patient choice and choice of any qualified provider, enabling the participation of social enterprises within health & social care, transforming community services and supporting the passage of the Health & Social Care Act.
+Bob held previous Director roles within the Department of Health leading policy on commissioning, developing the NHS Standard Contract, competition policy, patient choice and choice of any qualified provider, enabling the participation of social enterprises within health and social care, transforming community services and supporting the passage of the Health & Social Care Act.

 Bob graduated from Cambridge University with an MA in Geography and later gained an MBA from Henley Management College.
 He is a member of the CIPD.